The Ceiling Made of Light: A Colorado Architect’s Guide to Stretch Ceilings and LED Luminous Panels

 - 5 min read

 Not light from a fixture mounted in drywall.
 Not recessed cans arranged in a grid.
 Light that breathed from the ceiling itself — soft, even, shadowless, the kind of light you might find at the center of a cloud on a calm winter morning.
-The family who lived there had stopped noticing it the way you stop noticing something wonderful once it becomes yours.
-But their guests would pause in the doorway.
+The owners had stopped noticing it the way you stop noticing something wonderful once it becomes yours.
+But their guests still paused in the doorway.
 They always paused in the doorway.

 That ceiling was a NEWMAT stretch membrane backlit with LED — a system now available to Colorado architects through B Design's showroom at 777 Santa Fe Drive in Denver.
 And if you have never specified one, what follows is the story of what they are, what they do to a room, and what you need to know before you draw the first line.